Bobbydra/Devops_Practice/Project 3 - LAMP Stack Implementation/README.md

 1. To Install Apache I used the command `sudo apt install apache2`
 ![Alt text](<Images/Screenshot (134).png>)

-2. Then I checked itwas running with the `sudo systemctl status apache2`
+2. Then I checked it was running with the `sudo systemctl status apache2`
 ![Alt text](<Images/Screenshot (135).png>)

 3. Then I created a rule on the Instance to allow connection through port 80.![Alt text](<Images/Screenshot (150).png>)